Home » electrical engineering » Kirchhoff’s Current Law (KCL)

 Mathematical Expression of KCL

-Principles of Kirchhoff’s Current Law
+Principles Behind Kirchhoff’s Current Law

 Understanding KCL with Examples